greggman/HappyFunTimes/README.md

     If online is false when the clock is created it will create a clock that returns the local time.

+    **NOTE: The synced clock is not working on iOS yet**

 Running the Examples
 --------------------

 *   Clone to repo
 *   Install node.
 I was using 0.10.26
-*   type `npd install` which will install needed node modules
+*   type `npm install` which will install needed node modules locally
 *   type `node server/server.js` which will start the server.

-Open a browser window and go to `http://localhost:8080/` and choose a game server In other window (preferable a window, not a tab), go to `http://localhost:8080` and choose the corresponding client.
-If you want open more clients.
+Open a browser window and go to `http://localhost:8080/` and choose a game In other window (preferable a window, not a tab), go to `http://localhost:8080` and choose the corresponding controller.

-If you other computers or smartphones on the same network look up the ip address of the machine running the game (see `ifconfig` on OSX/Linux or `ipconfig` on Windows) then go to `http://ipaddress:8080` from those machines.
+If you have other computers or smartphones on the same network look up the ip address of the machine running the game (see `ifconfig` on OSX/Linux or `ipconfig` on Windows) then go to `http://ipaddress:8080` from those machines.
 For example on my home network it was `http://192.168.1.12:8080`

+You can simulate other machines joining the game but opening more windows (preferred) or tabs in your browser.

-Note: There is no reason the machine running the server needs to be the same as the machine running the game.
+Note: There is no reason the machine running the relayserver needs to be the same as the machine running the game.
 Also, if the machine is accessable from the internet you don't need to be on the same network.
 Of course there will be far more lag over the internet or especially over cellular networks but depending on the game that